manjureddy7/feature-with-flags/README.md

-# Flagger4j
+# feature-with-flags

-Flagger4j is a typescript library to implement feature flags for javascript applications.
+feature-with-flags is a typescript library to implement feature flags for javascript applications.
+Name inspired from Sheldon Coopers fun with flags program.

 ## What are feature flags?